humilimath/cleaning-data-course-project/CodeBook.md

 67. Mean.Of.fBodyBodyGyroJerkMag-mean()
 68. Mean.Of.fBodyBodyGyroJerkMag-std()

 Columns 3 to 68 correspond to the means of the same named columns in the cleaned_phone.txt dataset.
-They are statistics over measures of acceleration and so their units are "g".
+They are statistics over measures of acceleration, which were originally normalised to [-1,1] (see the UCI code book), and so they have no units.